Location: United Kingdom

 Commercial flights are still available from multiple UK airports connecting to London Heathrow for direct flights to the United States.
-Trains from Scotland to London are also still available.
+Trains from Scotland to London are also still available; however, this may change at any moment.
 Please check the airport and rail websites for the latest information:

 The Department of State encourages all U.S. citizens to enroll in Smart Traveler Enrollment Program (STEP) to receive security and health updates.

 On March 23, the Prime Minister advised that people should leave home only for the following reasons:

 - Any medical need/care for a vulnerable person

 - Travelling to and from work, only if absolutely necessary